exercism/scala/README.md

 For example, take a look at the `bob/canonical-data.json` file in the x-common repository, as well as the following files in the xscala repository:

-1. `testgen/src/main/scala/BobTestGenerator.scala` - test suite generator for all-your-base
+1. `testgen/src/main/scala/BobTestGenerator.scala` - test suite generator for bob
-1. `exercises/all-your-base/src/test/scala/BobTest.scala`- generated test suite
+1. `exercises/bob/src/test/scala/BobTest.scala`- generated test suite

-Since a generator was used, the`exercises/all-your-base/src/test/scala/BobTest.scala` will never be edited directly.
+Since a generator was used, the`exercises/bob/src/test/scala/BobTest.scala` will never be edited directly.
 If there's a missing test case, then additional inputs/outputs should be submitted to the x-common repository.

 When submitting new exercises we encourage that a test suite generator and generated test suite is